Sylvania SS 215 | 971-722-4419 | FAX: 971-722-4959

 We are looking for volunteers who are willing to help students with their English pronunciation and conversation skills.
 Volunteers will meet with interested students for an hour a week (or more if you have the time) one-on-one, or possibly in small groups at times.
-Conversation sessions would be done in the Student Success Center, CC 204 (Sylvania) during the center’s open hours (9 a.m.-8 p.m.
+Conversation sessions will be done in the Student Learning Center, Library 140 (Sylvania), during the center’s open hours: 9 a.m.-8 p.m.
 Monday-Thursday, 9 a.m.-3 p.m.
 Friday, & 10 a.m.-3 p.m.
-Saturday).
+Saturday.
+(Summer hours more limited.)
 Let us know if you can help out.
 Thanks so much!

-*Volunteers should speak English as their native language.
+*Volunteers should speak English like a native speaker.

 Peer English Tutor

 The primary responsibility of a volunteer English tutor is to provide tutoring in English-related skills (e.g. writing, grammar, reading, & communication).
 Tutors foster successful, independent learning and integrate effective study and learning strategies to maximize the student’s potential for academic progress.
 With assistance from the English Coordinator and faculty tutors in the center, English tutors are also expected to refer students to other appropriate college resources as needed.